lirezap/OMS/README.md

 loads.
 Using resources efficiently requires some custom implementations, like low level memory access and managing memory manually, thereby in implementation I tried to use these kinds of techniques where ever possible.
 As an exchange platform founder did you ever been sensitized about how much efficient your main software components work?!
-Does your platform works well under heavy loads?
+Does your platform works well under heavy loads?!
 With how much cost and resource usage?

 #### Fast